 A good real estate agent can make tens of thousands of dollars difference to your sale price, so it’s important to choose carefully.
-When interviewing a real estate agent, by having great questions prepared ahead of time, you can walk into an interview with confidence.
+When you’re interviewing a real estate agent, by having great questions prepared ahead of time, you can walk into an interview with confidence.
 But choosing a real estate agent is tough, especially if you’ve never sold a property before.
 It can be stressful to determine what you need to know (and to be certain that you’re not missing anything).

 1. “How long have you been a real estate agent for?”